WiredPulse/Group_Policy/README.md

 ### Computer Configuration -> Preferences -> Windows Settings -> Registry
 - Enabled (Value Name) : CREATE this Value in HKLM\Software\Microsoft\Windows Script Host\Settings and set it (REG_DWORD) to "0"

-# Enable PowerShell Module Logging
+# Enable PowerShell Module Logging (v3 and above)
-### Computer Configuration -> Administrative Templates -> Windows Components -> Windows PowerShell
+### Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Windows PowerShell
-- Turn on Module Logging : Input "Microsoft.Powershell.*" and "Microsoft.WSman.management".
+- Turn on Module Logging : Input "*".
 This will generate Event ID 4103 (Application & Service Logs -> Microsoft -> Windows -> PowerShell -> Operational) and works with PowerShell v3 and newer.

+# EnablePowerShell Transcription (v5 and above)
+### Computer Configuration -> Policies -> Administrative Templates -> Windows PowerShell
+- Turn on PowerShell Transcription - Input a directory to store the data.
+If no directory is configured, the data will be stored in the user's Documents folder.
+Select the option to include invocation headers.

+# Enable PowerShell Script Logging (v5 and above)
+### Computer Configuration -> Policies -> Administrative Templates -> Windows PowerShell
+- Turn on PowerShell Script Block Logging - Select the option to log start\stop events.
+Enabling this policy will generate Event IDs 4104, 4105, and 4106 (Application & Service Logs -> Microsoft -> Windows -> PowerShell -> Operational) and works with PowerShell v5 and newer.

 # Enable PowerShell Execution Policy
 ### User Configuration -> Policies -> Administrative Template -> Windows PowerShell